nlsandler/c-compiler-implementations/README.md

 ## C++

+* [Gnomeball/C-Compiler](https://github.com/Gnomeball/C-Compiler) - Implemented on Linux; only notable change from the intended design is the use of a byte code representation instead of an AST while parsing; so far only chapter one is 'complete', though it's extremely rough.

 * [romainducrocq/wheelcc](https://github.com/romainducrocq/wheelcc) - C++ (>=17) implementation for Linux: with some builtin preprocessing, comprehensive error messages with source locations and more features to come!
 (Part 1, 2 and extra-credits done.
 Part 3 in progress.)

 ## OCaml